AshtonSBradley/ashtonsbradley.github.io/collections/_news/2025-07-13-INTworkshop.md

 slug: int-uvic
 image: vortnuc.png
 ---
-__Compressible Turbulence: From Cold Atoms to Neutron Star Mergers__ I attended the first two weeks of the residential programme at the Institute for Nuclear Theory at the University of Washington
+I attended the first two weeks of the residential programme at the Institute for Nuclear Theory at the University of Washington
 - [Compressible Turbulence: From Cold Atoms to Neutron Star Mergers ](https://www.int.washington.edu/index.php/programs-and-workshops/25-2a)